 I've been asked many times whether there are any mechanisms to slow down, prevent or reverse commoditisation?
 Well, there are a long list of techniques which can be employed and to explain them let's just revisit the lifecycle approach.

-Figure 1 provides a typical lifecycle for an activity from innovation to commodity.
-It should be noted that what drives an activity through its lifecycle is both user competition (the drive for something which is useful i.e. has utility) and supply competition (the drive to provide a better way of meeting users need over competitors).
+Figure 1 provides a visible representation of the evolution of an activity from innovation to commodity.
+It should be noted that what drives the evolution of an activity through its lifecycle is both user competition (the drive for something which is useful i.e. has utility) and supply competition (the drive to provide a better way of meeting users need over competitors).

 Furthermore as an activity transitions from one phase to another such as custom built to products or products to utility services, a number of factors are required for the transition to occur.
 The factors include:-